If you fail to make your car payments or otherwise default on your loan, you risk having your car repossessed, or taken back by the lender.

 Another good safeguard is to wait until you’ve saved up for a substantial downpayment on a car before you buy, or use that money to go with a more affordable used car and pay for it in full.

-> SoFi Money® can help get you started.
-SoFi Money is a cash management account that allows you to separate your savings from your spending while earning competitive interest on all your money.
+SoFi Checking and Savings® can help get you started.
+SoFi Checking and Savings is a high interest bank account that allows you to separate your savings from your spending while earning competitive interest on all your money.

-> Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
+Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.